Skip to main content

 > purgetss w

-This is especially useful when used with LiveView because it will automatically purge your project whenever you make a change, such as when adding or deleting styles in views.
+This functionality is particularly valuable when used with LiveView, as it automatically purges your project whenever you make changes, such as adding or deleting styles in views.

-This provides instant feedback on any changes you make, which can speed up your prototyping process.
+This provides immediate feedback on any modifications you make, significantly speeding up your prototyping process.

 The command will install a task in the alloy.jmk file to enable this behavior: